wxc900211/wxc900211.github.io/content/posts/FarmingNutrients/FarmingNutrients.md

 * **Data Cleaning**

-The data is recorded mannually, so we unify the name of elements and units of analysis results.
+The data is recorded manually, so we unify the name of elements and units of analysis results.

 {{< admonition example "Examples" >}}
 **The name of elements** :*Phosphorus*